Zdeeno/Labeling-tool/README.md

 ## Controls:
 * `Arrows - left, right` : Previous and next image.
-* `Arrows - up, down` : Change class of currently chosen rectangle.
+* `Arrows - up, down` or `Mousewheel` : Change class of currently chosen rectangle.
 * `Left mouse button` : When clicked on canvas, it starts creating rectangle.
 When clicked on bar, it chooses rectangle to modify.
-* `Right mouse button ` : When clicked on canvas it saves rectangles into file.
-This is visualised by green background of bar.
-When clicked on item in bar, item is deleted.
+* `Right mouse button ` : When clicked on canvas last item is deleted.
+When clicked on bar, chosen item is deleted.
+* `Spacebar` : Save rectangles into file and go to next frame.
+* `Mousewheel click` : Save rectangles into file.
+This is visualised by green color of bar's background.

 ## Running:
 1. Run tool simply by command `python Labeling-tool.py`